Islandora-Labs/islandora-release-manager-helper-scripts/README.md

 **islandora-git-tag**

-Tags and pushs all Islandora Foundation modules from a line delimited list.
+Tags and pushes all Islandora Foundation modules from a line delimited list.

 ### License